Responsibilities when employing apprentices and trainees

 - range of facilities.

-To make sure that you can meet their needs, your workplace will be assessed beforehand by a registered training organisation (RTO).
-The assessment is called an 'employer resource assessment'.
+To make sure that you have the adequate training arrangements required to meet their needs, your workplace will be assessed by a registered training organisation (RTO) when developing and reviewing the training plan.

 Pay and entitlements